loveleshkalonia/DLQ-Dashboard-Mule-Backend/README.md

 ## GET: /Queue/{queueName}

-Read first 10 (Maximum) messages from the specified {queueName} SQS queue.
+Read the first 10 (Maximum) messages from the specified {queueName} SQS queue.
 Example URI parameter: "ghost-dlq.fifo".

 ## POST: /Queue/{queueName}

 Push messages to the specified {queueName} SQS queue.
 Example URI parameter: "ghost-dlq.fifo".\
-The body for this request is a JSON Array of messages.
+The body of this request is a JSON Array of messages.
 It is validated against the "/src/main/resources/schemas/post-queue-msg.json" JSON schema.\
 You can find an example payload in the Hoppscotch collection.

 ## GET: /Queue/Purge/{queueName}